-It's something that affects over 90% of women (and 10% of men) and whilst you can't get rid of cellulite completely you can take steps to help with its appearance.
+It's something that affects over 90% of women (and 10% of men), so it's no surprise many want to know how to get rid of cellulite.
+While you can't get rid of it completely, you can take steps to reduce its appearance.

 Ahhh cellulite.
-Much like stretch marks (opens in new tab), hard to get rid of spots (opens in new tab) and many of our other common body hang-ups, it exists and can cause many of us some very unnecessary emotional stress.
-Yet whilst this isn't exactly news to everyone - it's important to remember that the condition is actually a totally normal and natural thing.
-Based on the body's individual distribution of fat cells and connective tissue.
+Much like stretch marks, hard to get rid of spots and many other common body hang-ups, it can cause many of us some very unnecessary emotional stress.
+But while it might be undesirable for many, it's important to remember that cellulite is totally normal, and caused by the body's individual distribution of fat cells and connective tissue.

-In this new age of body acceptance, we're all for loving the skin we're in and feeling no pressure to change ourselves.
-Especially when science deems that you can never actually get rid of cellulite for good.
-This being said, healthier food choices, cardio and some simple skin practices can be followed to help with the appearance of it should you feel the need to try them.
+Most experts agree that there is no magic remedy that will get rid of cellulite for good, and in this new age of body acceptance, we're all for loving the skin we're in and feeling no pressure to change ourselves.
+This being said, healthier food choices, cardio and some simple skin practices that will benefit your overall physical health can help reduce the appearance of cellulite, should you feel the need to try them.

 How to get rid of cellulite?

 Using a body brush - or 'dry brushing' as it's known - is a top tip to get rid of cellulite.
 According to celebrity facialist and skincare expert Lisa Harris, it's a type of Ayurvedic medicine that's been around for centuries.
 And it works in the same way as a lymphatic massage, promoting the release of unwanted toxins.

 "Using a body brush increases circulation and exfoliates the skin, stimulates the lymphatic system and aids the body’s natural way of getting rid of toxins," she tells us.
 "Plus it's also believed to help break down fatty deposits under the skin that can result in cellulite."

 For best results, Lisa recommends dry brushing a few times a week.
 But even once a week will show a difference in your skin texture.